7 Nutrients Your Diet May Be Missing

 Why It’s Good for You: Iron is responsible for transporting oxygen to cells and tissues throughout the body.
 It's important for women to get enough iron before and during pregnancy.
 Pregnancy is a drag on your iron supply and may cause iron-deficiency anemia in a new mom.

 How Much You Need: Men need 8 milligrams per day of iron.
-Women need 18 milligrams per day from age 19 to 50 (27 grams if they're pregnant) and 8 milligrams from age 51 on.
+Women need 18 milligrams per day from ages 19 to 50 (27 grams if they're pregnant) and 8 milligrams from age 51 on (because they are no longer losing iron through menstruation).

 How to Get More of It: Animal sources of iron include: